HerCrush/battleship/README.md

 # battleship
-A clasic battleship game, featuring the drag and drop API and coded using TDD with Jest.
+A clasic battleship game, featuring the drag and drop API and an enemy AI.
+Coded using TDD with Jest.